 Although software capitalization practices are well established in many enterprises, they’re typically based on waterfall development, in which up-front requirements and design phase gates may represent the events that can trigger CapEx treatment.
 In Agile development, however, these are not relevant stage gates.
 This means the enterprise is faced with a new problem: how to treat these costs effectively in an Agile program.
 If finance is unable to reconcile the change in methodology, it may mandate that work continue under waterfall development.
 Or it may decide to expense all Agile development labor costs.
 Neither approach is ideal.

 Disclaimer: The authors have no formal training or accreditation in accounting.
-The treatment of software costs and potential for capitalization varies by country, industry, and individual company policy.
-(For example, suppliers to the U.S. federal government have an entirely different set of rules.)
-Moreover, even when subject to the U.S. Financial Accounting Standards Board (FASB) guidelines, under the general GAAP ‘principle of conservatism,’ some companies choose not to capitalize software development costs at all (see Reference 5 for an example).
+The treatment of software costs and potential for capitalization vary by country, industry, and individual company policy.
+(For example, suppliers to the US federal government have an entirely different set of rules.)
+Moreover, even when subject to the US Financial Accounting Standards Board (FASB) guidelines, under the Generally Accepted Accounting Principles (GAAP) principle of conservatism, some companies choose not to capitalize software development costs at all ).
 Each enterprise is responsible for the appropriate implementation of financial accounting for capitalization of development costs.

-Enterprises provide funding to a SAFe Portfolio to support the development and management of a set of Solutions.
-Within the portfolio, allocating funds to individual Value Streams is the responsibility of Lean Portfolio Management (LPM), who allocates the necessary funding for each value stream in a portfolio.
-A Budget for a SAFe portfolio may include both CapEx and OpEx elements.
+Enterprises provide funding to a SAFe portfolio to support the development and management of a set of solutions.
+Within the portfolio, allocating funds to individual value streams is the responsibility of Lean Portfolio Management (LPM), which allocates the necessary funding for each value stream in a portfolio.
+A budget for a SAFe portfolio may include both CapEx and OpEx elements.
 OpEx records the ongoing costs of running a product, business, or service.
 These include:

 - The burden for operating personnel, sales, and marketing